harpalsahota/DataScience/README.md

 ## Requirements

-The Python requirements for this project can be found in `requirements.txt`.
-Some projects may have their own requirements, this will be clearly stated at the top of the notebook.
+The Python requirements can be found in Pipfiles at the sub-directory level.
+If no Pipfile is present assume only vanilla Python is needed along with a Python version >= 3.6